Explore the Asean regulatory landscape

-- classification, labelling and packaging and safety data sheet requirements; and
+- classification, labelling and packaging and safety data sheet requirements;

 - pending draft changes that might alter the current framework.

-There will also be an exploration of the individual differences between Asean member nations, as well as a look at how they differ from other regulatory regimes in Europe, the US, and the rest of Asia Pacific
+There will also be an exploration of the individual differences between ASEAN member nations, as well as a look at how they differ from other regulatory regimes in Europe, the US and the rest of Asia-Pacific.

-Not only will attendees get an in-depth explanation of South-East Asia’s regulatory requirements, they will also get practical suggestions for navigating the region’s often challenging regulatory procedures and processes.
+Not only will attendees get an in-depth explanation of South-East Asia’s regulatory requirements, but they will also get practical suggestions for navigating the region’s often challenging regulatory procedures and processes.

 For those who have attended previous trainings on Thailand, this course will provide regulatory updates and impacts for companies based on the latest regulatory updates, including: